-The NMS pipeline process the Packet Data (binary files as generated by the instrument) to generate the Raw, Calibrated and Derived products.
-Only these latter products will be archived at the PDS (Table-3).
+The NMS pipeline processes the Packet Data (binary files as generated by the instrument) to generate the Raw, Calibrated and Derived products.
+Only these latter products will be archived at the PDS (Table 3).

 The Packet Data will be separated by telemetry channel (Housekeeping, Science and Instrument Log) and converted to ASCII to generate the Raw Housekeeping, the Raw Science and the Message Log.
 These data will be checked for anomalies and will be time-stamped.
-The Housekeeping unit will be expressed in engineering units (the units of the ADC or DAC units) when applicable.
+The Housekeeping units will be expressed in engineering units (the units of the ADC or DAC units) when applicable.

-Then, the Raw Science will be corrected for detector response (dead time correction) and the Raw housekeeping will be converted to scientific units (physical unit corresponding to the measurement being made: deg C for Temp, A for current or emission, and V for voltage monitor circuits) when applicable.
+Then, the Raw Science will be corrected for detector response (dead time correction) and the Raw Housekeeping will be converted to scientific units (physical unit corresponding to the measurement being made: deg C for Temp, A for current or emission, and V for voltage monitor circuits) when applicable.
 These data will be checked for anomalies and the time-stamp will be corrected for any offset between the instrument and spacecraft clocks.
 This process will yield Calibrated Housekeeping and Calibrated Science ASCII files.

-Finally, for a subset of Calibrated Data sets a Derived product will be generated to reflect the abundances of key species that exhibit a sufficient SNR.
-This conversation will assume lab measured sensitivities for He, Ar and Ne and for interpolated sensitivities for the rest of the reported species
+Finally, for a subset of Calibrated data sets a Derived product will be generated to reflect the abundances of key species that exhibit a sufficient SNR.
+This conversion will assume lab measured sensitivities for He, Ar and Ne and for interpolated sensitivities for the rest of the reported species.

 Table 3: Data Definitions for NMS.